TarsCloud/TarsGateway/README.en.md

 When installing the gateway system, you need to rely on MySQL.
 Therefore, pay attention to configuring the dependent MySQL address during installation

-- Gatewayserver, please modify `gatewayserver conf`
+- Gatewayserver, please modify `GatewayServer conf`
 - Gatewaywebserver, please modify `config json`

 Please use the same database.
-Note: database `db_base and related tables` will be automatically created by the gatewaywebserver
+Note: database `db_base` and related tables will be automatically created by the gatewaywebserver

 ## Gateway function description